terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 Given that, I suspected the problem to be [Server-side Template Injection] related.

 ### Handlebars and 0day
 The first thing to try with templates is always `{{7*7}}`.
-That can quickly confirm whether we hit mentioned template injection.
-When doing I could notice the following error:
+That can quickly confirm whether we hit mentioned Template Injection.
+When doing so I could notice the following error:

 ```
 Error: Parse error on line 1: